 Chestnuts are also known as the bread of the poors.
 Being a spontaneous fruit, it can be preserved for a long time, dry or fresh, and be used as flour or as an entire fruit, for the preparation of numerous dishes, very nutritious.
 Among these there is a typical dessert of the Parma province with its many variations, the castagnaccio.
 The chestnut flour is used in many other recipes and preparations: tagliatelle, gnocchi, tortelli, frittelle.
 The sweet and delicate flavour of the chestnuts goes very well with another typical autumn product, the porcino mushroom.
 In Parma City of Gastronomy the porcino mushroom is not a common one, it is the Mushroom of Borgotaro PGI, the only mushroom with a protected origin certification in Europe.
 Fried, sautéed, grilled or also raw, mushroom is a quality and excellent product, with a unique and recognisable taste and perfume, able to bring out the flavours of pasta, risotto, soups and meat.

-Black as… the Black Truffle of Fragno, celebrated for a whole month with the Truffle Fair of Calestano, home of the precious tuber.
+Black as… the Black Truffle of Fragno, celebrated the small village in the Parma Apennins, home of the precious tuber.

 The Black truffle of Fragno can be found only in Autumn, collectors work with the aid of a dog specifically trained for that purpose, the local truffles collectors know the woods in which truffles are more likely to be found, and they keep it secret to sell them eventually to restaurants and stores.
 Truffles release their unique perfume when they are cooked, with an intense and distinctive flavour, brought out by the handmade pasta, eggs and red meat.
 A real treasure of the woods.